Australia's Crown 'crying out' for transparency, new CEO tells inquiry

-SYDNEY, July 6 (Reuters) - The new chief executive of embattled Australian casino operator Crown Resorts Ltd (CWN.AX) has defended efforts to overhaul its culture following a damning regulatory report, saying on Tuesday that employees were "crying out" to stop inappropriate conduct.
+SYDNEY (Reuters) - The new chief executive of embattled Australian casino operator Crown Resorts Ltd has defended efforts to overhaul its culture following a damning regulatory report, saying on Tuesday that employees were “crying out” to stop inappropriate conduct.

 Steve McCann told a Victoria state inquiry “many things” concerned him before starting last month at the company, where a regulator had found links with organised crime and inappropriate control of the board from billionaire shareholder James Packer.